Oxford and Wycliffe Hall

 Oxford’s system is unique with 38 colleges and 6 Permanent Private Halls (“PPHs”).
 The PPHs that are part of the University of Oxford can retain their Christian character.
 For example, Wycliffe Hall became a PPH in 1996 within the University of Oxford in recognition of its established reputation as a centre of high-quality education.
 As a result, Wycliffe is an integral part of the University and all students are registered on University-recognised degrees and courses.
 Importantly, however, Wycliffe retains its independence, being governed by an independent Council whose members must sign the Hall’s Trust Deed.
 This deed safeguards the Hall’s evangelical commitment to biblical theology and Christian mission.

 This combination – being an integral part of the University yet also independent – gives Wycliffe Hall its distinctive status.
-As stated on their website, “We are a community that is committed to the historical Christian faith, while also being a constituent part of one of the world’s leading universities.
+As stated on their website, “We are a community that is committed to the historic Christian faith, while also being a constituent part of one of the world’s leading universities.
 This unique combination gives us a unique calling, to be advocates of the Christian faith within contemporary University-level debates and to equip the Christian leaders of the future by engaging students in rigorous theological study at the highest possible academic level.”

 This is a fundamentally different dynamic than North American universities, many of which started with religious and typically Christian roots, but which long since been discarded.
 In short, Wycliffe with its unique position could not exist in North America or other parts of the world.